elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 <h4>Pros</h4>
 <ul>
 <li>
-<p>There is a command line tool to check status of the Zenoss system, it&#8217;s called <strong>zendmd</strong>.
+<p>There is a command line tool to check status of the Zenoss system, it's called <strong>zendmd</strong>.
 More information can be seen in the <a href="http://community.zenoss.org/community/documentation/official_documentation/zenoss-dev-guide" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://community.zenoss.org/community/documentation/official_documentation/zenoss-dev-guide']);">Development Guide</a>.
 Here is a quick example:</p>
 	$ zendmd
 	Welcome to the Zenoss dmd command shell!
 	'dmd' is bound to the DataRoot. 'zhelp()' to get a list of commands.